London to a BRIC, the resource boom has a long way to go

 Orica was Friday's high-profile casualty of the resources sector slowdown as its share price slumped in the wake of a profit downgrade, but the resources "super cycle" is not dead.
-It's just having a lie down, like a toddler who's recovering from a sugar overdose.

 The commodity price bubble that accompanied China's infrastructure investment boom won't be repeated.
 When China's demand for commodities surged a decade ago, the miners had been closing mines down and cutting exploration and development for decades.
 Today, China is growing more slowly and in a different way, and the supply pipeline is larger.